colesegura/HorizonFrame-iOS/HorizonFrame_Workspace/Documentation/DevLog.md

 *   Address any remaining visual inconsistencies or bugs with the tab bar or gradient.
 *   Proceed with updating other documentation files (`Architecture.md`, `DailyBriefing.md`, `WorkflowGuide.md`).
 *   Continue with feature development as per `Roadmap.md`.

+---

+### 2025-06-11

+**Key Tasks Worked On:**
+*   **`CollectView` Refactor:** Completed a full refactor of the `Collect` page to manage individual passages instead of collections.
+*   **Model Updates:** Modified `Passage.swift` to include `isActive: Bool` and `tags: [String]?` properties.
+*   **ViewModel Updates:** Overhauled `CollectViewModel.swift` to manage a single array of `Passage` objects, with computed properties for active/added passages and functions for adding, deleting, and toggling passage state.
+*   **UI Implementation:**
+    *   Rebuilt `CollectView.swift` to display "Active" and "Added" passage sections.
+    *   Created `PassageRowView` for consistent passage display.
+    *   Implemented swipe-to-delete functionality for passages.
+    *   Created `AddPassageView.swift` as a detailed sheet for creating new passages (title, content, author, category, tags).
+    *   Updated the navigation bar add button to a white "+" icon.
+*   **Data Updates:** Updated `Utilities/DummyData.swift` to provide sample data for the new `isActive` and `tags` properties.
+*   **Documentation:** Updated `Docs/Roadmap.md`, `Docs/Architecture.md`, and `Docs/DailyBriefing.md` to reflect the completed feature.
+Reviewed `Docs/WorkflowGuide.md` and confirmed it is current.

+**Accomplishments:**
+*   Successfully transitioned `CollectView` from a placeholder concept to a fully functional passage management feature.
+*   The data model (`Passage`), state management (`CollectViewModel`), and UI (`CollectView`) are now fully aligned with the new design.
+*   All project documentation accurately reflects the current state of the `CollectView` feature and architecture.

+**Key Decisions Made:**
+*   Pivoted from a collection-based architecture to a more flexible, direct passage management system.
+This simplifies the data model and user experience for the `Collect` tab.
+*   Tags are handled as a simple comma-separated string in the UI, which is then converted to a `[String]` array in the view model, providing a straightforward UX for tag input.

+**Issues Encountered:**
+*   Encountered minor inaccuracies with the `replace_file_content` tool when updating documentation.
+The `TargetContent` did not always match exactly, but the tool was able to apply the changes correctly.
+This serves as a reminder to be precise with target content.

+**Next Steps (for next session):**
+*   **CRITICAL:** Thoroughly test all aspects of the new `CollectView` on a simulator or device, including adding, deleting, and toggling passages.
+*   Review the `Roadmap.md` to plan and prioritize the next development task.
+*   Commit all code and documentation changes to version control.